GED® Frequently Asked Questions

 Where can I take the test?

 There are several official testing centers in Washington state.
-However, Edmonds CC has a Testing and Assessment Services on campus.
+However, Edmonds College has a Testing and Assessment Services on campus.

 What do I have to study for the GED® exam?